Kevin "Khao" Cates: Music career

 Cates began his music career in his native city of Montgomery, Alabama, as a member of the group Crumbsnatchaz in the early 2000s.
-After gaining a small fanbase, Cates leveraged his local celebrity fame into a DJ position on Montgomery’s Hot 105 radio station as the voice behind the Friday Night Street Jam.
+After gaining a small fanbase, Cates leveraged his local celebrity fame into a DJ position on Montgomery's Hot 105 radio station as the voice behind the Friday Night Street Jam.
 During that time, Cates developed strong listening base by incorporating independently signed artist into his set.
 This led to Cates meeting Jason Geter, CEO of Grand Hustle Records and their flagship artist, T.I.
 This relationship led to Cates landing production placements on T.I.’s platinum selling albums, Urban Legend and King.
-On the latter, Cates produced "Why You Wanna" which peaked at #29 on the Billboard Hot 100 and is certified Gold.
+On the latter, Cates produced "Why You Wanna" which peaked at No. 29 on the Billboard Hot 100 and is certified Gold.
 For his work on King, Cates was nominated for a Grammy.
-In 2005, Cates landed production placements on the platinum-selling albums Young Jeezy’s Let's Get It: Thug Motivation 101, Paul Wall’s The Peoples Champ and Lil Kim’s The Naked Truth.
+In 2005, Cates landed production placements on the platinum-selling albums Young Jeezy's Let's Get It: Thug Motivation 101, Paul Wall’s The Peoples Champ and Lil Kim’s The Naked Truth.
 In 2015, Cates was selected by Republican Presidential Nominee Ben Carson to write a song for his campaign.
 In 2019, Cates branched out as a solo artist and released the single "Done With Her" featuring Gucci Mane, YBN Nahmir and Lil Baby.